 - No fee for a fishing license to a member of the armed forces who is a resident patient at a military hospital or convalescent station, any resident patient at a USDVA hospital located within the State, or any veteran who is permanently and totally disabled.

 - Free admission to any state part or recreation area for those veterans with a Disabled Veterans License Plate.

 In order to obtain the free hunting and fishing license, disabled veterans must supply a proof of disability letter from the VA.
 This can be obtained online via eBenefits or by calling the VA at 800-827-1000.
-The application for the license and application instructions can be found online at https://cpw.state.co.us/Documents/About/Accessibility/VA_Application.pdf or by calling 303-291-7235.
+The application for the license and application instructions can be found online on the CPW website or by calling 303-291-7235.

 The Colorado Parks and Wildlife (CPW) and the State of Colorado are pleased to offer several programs to active duty members of the military and to those who served our country and are disabled.
 Colorado has the best hunting, fishing and wildlife viewing opportunities and the CPW wants to make those opportunities available to as many people as possible.
 Thank you for your service.

 Learn more and get an application on the CPW website.

 Free admission to State Parks in August.
 Service members and Veterans may obtain a free Military August Pass allowing free entry to any Colorado State park or recreation area during the month of August annually.
 Free access covers admission only and does not include fees for campgrounds, yurts, or other amenities and services.